pibara/CSIIBrowser/README.md

 So to you vegan militants accusing me of misrepresenting the data, see for yourself, it really is only visualisation, this is actually how the data looks, sorry about that.

+If you want to check out the running code, I have it [running on a C.H.I.P](http://timelord-ninja.xs4all.nl/) (might not be up 24/7 though).